chrisjmendoza/portflow/README.md

 It is designed for reliability, traceability, and automation — turning “plug in a drive” into a deterministic workflow with clear logging and optional verification.

 ---
+## Download

+**Note:** The compiled `.exe` files are **not included in this repository**.

+To download the latest release:

+1. Go to the [Releases](../../releases) page
+2. Download the latest `.zip` package
+3. Extract and follow the setup instructions included in the package

+All executable binaries are published as GitHub Releases only.

+---
 ## Key Features

 - Detects USB / removable media insertion and removal on Windows